SanjeetaSingh/Weather_Search/README.md

 - Heroku: I used Heroku to deploy my React dashboard

 ## Style
-- Bootstap: An open source CSS framework that helped to style the dashboard
+- Bootstrap: An open source CSS framework that helped to style the dashboard